CRAWLEY library is celebrating the 2012 Wordfest later this month by showcasing some of the UK’s most popular writers and actors.

 The annual literary festival, which starts on Saturday March 24 and runs until Thursday April 5, will bring with it a host of events all about words and writing.
 These include:

-· BBC and ITV newsreader Nicholas Owen on Monday March 26: The presenter will be talking about the changing face of journalism, 24-hour coverage and twitter from 7pm.
-He will be joined by Sussex Newspapers editor, Gary Shipton, former celebrity agent, Stanley Jackson, and social media guru Jo Webber.
+BBC and ITV newsreader Nicholas Owen on Monday March 26: The presenter will be talking about the changing face of journalism, 24-hour coverage and twitter from 7pm.
+He will be joined by Editor of the West Sussex Gazette and Editor-in-Chief of Sussex Newspapers, Gary Shipton, former celebrity agent, Stanley Jackson, and social media guru Jo Webber.
 Tickets costs £3.

 “There will be something for everyone of all ages to meet new people and get sound advice from the professionals.

 “Places for most of the events are limited and may need to be booked in advanced.”